 URLs are composed of a few basic components:

 - the protocol (basically anything before //)

 - the host (which encompasses the domain–like World Wide Web, or www)

 In addition, sometimes file-specific information or a query string is appended:

 https://www.mla.org/search/?query=pmlaThe MLA Handbook advises writers to truncate a URL in one specific way (by omitting the protocol and //).
 If you need to shorten it further, retain the host, which will allow readers to evaluate the site and search for the source.

 As long as the URL is accurately recorded, writers of unpublished material should not worry about how a URL breaks.
 To ensure that a URL is accurately reproduced, never introduce a hyphen or space in it.
 Note that the freely available formatting guidelines on this site advise writers to turn off their word processors’ automatic hyphenation features for just this reason.

-Professionally typeset publications normally follow rigorous conventions for breaking URLs.
+Professionally typeset publications in fixed formats, like print or PDF, normally follow rigorous conventions for breaking URLs.
 Publishers vary in their practices.
-In its own publications, the MLA breaks URLs before a period and before or after any other punctuation or symbol (e.g., /, //, _, @).
-We do not break URLs after a hyphen, to avoid ambiguity.
+In its own professionally typeset publications, the MLA breaks URLs before a period and before or after any other punctuation or symbol (e.g., /, //, _, @).
+We do not break URLs after a hyphen in such publications, to avoid ambiguity.